If you do not record your legacy, who will?

 Do you see it?
 There is a gap in digital literacy and our children and grandchildren only know screens!
 Not print.
 So we need to catch up to stay connected BUT I also feel that there is something too tangible and want to teach people the new techniques on how to get photos back in their hands and on your walls.

-Reason No. 3: Capture your story because Life is Short
+Reason No. 3: Record your legacy because Life is Short

 I am not done yet.
 This is the most sobering reason and the hardest to discuss.